We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 Fuego Box

-Sometimes you want to be heated from the inside out, which is why a Fuego Box’s Spicy Box of Awesome is the ideal gift.
+Sometimes, you want to be heated from the inside out, so a Fuego Box’s Spicy Box of Awesome is the ideal gift.
 The box comes with three hot sauces, jalapeño and garlic rub, and Himalayan ghost salt.
 The site also offers a subscription service that sends between one and three hot sauces to the recipient’s door every month.
-Sauces can also be purchased a-la-carte and each is branded with a heat level from one to four peppers, so you know whether the bottle you’re picking is mild or extra hot.
-One of our favorite parts about the Fuego Box is that sauces are sent in a wooden crate, which makes it a lot more fun to open before you get to the gift itself. — Brandt Ranj
+Sauces can also be purchased a la carte, and each is branded with a heat level from one to four peppers, so you know whether the bottle you’re picking is mild or extra hot.
+One of our favorite parts about the Fuego Box is that sauces are sent in a wooden crate, making it much more fun to open before you get to the gift itself. — Brandt Ranj

 Best for the backyard: Solo Stove Bonfire 2.0